Upstream’s Approach to Patient-Centered Counseling

 Core to our mission at Upstream is true patient choice.
 We believe that helping patients identify and achieve their goals related to pregnancy planning and prevention should be considered standard primary care.
 We also believe that if patients choose a method of contraception, they should be able to receive it that same day.

 At many health centers there are barriers that prevent patients from accessing the full range of contraceptive options in a single visit, leading to inequities in access across the US.
 These barriers can stem from structural factors like a method being too expensive or not in stock, gaps in provider knowledge, or training gaps.
 They can also be created by provider bias based on race, age, ethnicity, gender identity, sexual orientation, ability, and socioeconomic status.
-Our interventions are designed to eliminate these structural and provider-level barriers and as a result, ensure that the reproductive autonomy of all patients is enhanced and valued.
+Our interventions are designed to eliminate these structural and provider-level barriers and as a result, helps to ensure that the reproductive autonomy of all patients is enhanced and valued.

 During Upstream’s training and ongoing technical assistance, staff and providers learn how to provide medically accurate, patient-centered contraceptive counseling and care that is free from coercion.
 But what does that mean in practice?